 Ghosts of Mars (2001)

 John Carpenter rips off his own work here, gratuitously and shamelessly.
-The whole film is a catalogue of his techniques, that while it doesn’t come together at all, it’s does help to identify them.
-You can recognise aspects of every one of his films, from visuals, action choreography, story, motifs, right down to the outright cheese.
+The whole film is a catalogue of his techniques, and while it doesn’t come together at all, it does help to identify them.
+You can recognise aspects of every one of his films, from visuals, action choreography, story, and motifs, right down to the outright cheese.

 The Ward (2010)

-Ten years on, and Carpenter sticks to what he knows best.
-Jump scares, gritty isolated setting, ghost stories, paranoia, all typical Carpenter, and it was competing in an age where horror movies are massively influence by him.
+Ten years on, Carpenter sticks to what he knows best.
+Jump scares, gritty isolated settings, ghost stories, paranoia, all typical Carpenter, and it was competing in an age where horror movies are massively influenced by him.

 The Carpenter’s Techniques